-As can be seen from the survey results, greater satisfaction was noted in "household affairs and social relations," reflecting the resilience of social connections that mitigate some of the negative effects of unemployment.
+As can be seen from the survey results, greater satisfaction was noted in "household affairs and social

 Our results cast a light on financial well-being, that appeared as an important determinant ( $\beta$ =1.670, p=0.079).
 This result ties well with previous studies wherein financial uncertainty exacerbates stress and decreases life satisfaction among unemployed populations [21].
 However, persistent economic inequalities may exacerbate inequalities, as expressed in lower rates of satisfaction with physical health and residential conditions.